ColeTownsend/Handlebar/README.md

 Having issues with Handlebar or found a bug?
 Email me at iam@codingbean.com, and I'll get back to you as soon as possible.

-### Demo

-Want to check out Handlebar before you upload it to your blog?
-[Here's the demo](http://codingbean.com/theme/handlebar/).
-It's kept up-to-date with each release.

 ### Use

 Ready to use Handlebar on your blog?
 Awesome!
 Just visit [here](https://github.com/Codingbean/Handlebar/releases) and download the latest stable release.
 From there, just extract the ZIP, and upload the file titled 'Handlebar' to your WordPress install.
 Easy, peasy.
 Lemon squeezy.